Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 © Portugalist

 “Um abatanado” (in the South) or “um Americano” (around Porto) is somewhere between an espresso and an Americano.
-If you want a long black coffee, this is the closest thing that you can get to it.
-Even then, it isn’t always as big a coffee as a lot of people will like.
+If you want a long black coffee, this is the closest thing you can get.
+Even then, it isn’t always as big a coffee as a lot of people would like.

-You generally won’t be asked if you want room for milk (or cream) if you order a black coffee.
-You should specify this when ordering.
+You generally won’t be asked if you want room for milk (or cream) if you order a black coffee, so specify this when ordering.
 There’s typically no choice of roast types like you’d find in American coffee shops.

 Non-Coffee Drinks

-If you’re not a coffee drinker, here are some other drinks that you could order.
+If you’re not a coffee drinker, here are some other drinks you could order.

 “Uma carioca de limão”